suman-kr/redesigned-happiness/README.md

+# Task management and Notes wrriting App
+## Built on React
-# To install and start the app.
+* To install and start the app.

 `yarn && yarn start`